lmalms/sequence-learners/m5/README.md

 # Next steps
-- Include category maps in dataset
-- Cast fourier features + sell price to float16 in pre processing
-- Also evaluate on train set
+- Include more aggregate statistics + window funcs on sales and price features
+- Include all events and add lag event features (+ other exogenous lag features)
 - Residual + SHAP analysis
+- Train models at store level
 - Data preprocessing with polars - WIP but cool to learn the API

 # Learnings